jschmidt42/stingray-build-generator/README.md

 The build generator will need to know where your Stingray source repo is located.

+Make sure you do not have any unstaged files in your Stingray repo.
+If that is the case you can git reset in that repo using:

+> git reset --hard HEAD

 ### Step 4.
 Run the build generator

+**It is preferable to use a bash shell because of the dependency to *sed*.**

 > ruby generate-build.rb -r "G:\stingray" --zip --verbose